DenisaDumitrascu23/Apollonian-Gasket-Fractal-Generator-in-Java-/README.md

 ## Features
 -**Recursive generation of Apollonian gasket fractals**.
--**Adjustable recursion depth for different levels of detail** Centered and dynamically scaled rendering
+-**Adjustable recursion depth for different levels of detail**.
+Centered and dynamically scaled rendering.
-Lightweight GUI built with Java Swing
+Lightweight GUI built with Java Swing.
-Clean and easy-to-understand implementation of fractal geometry
+Clean and easy-to-understand implementation of fractal geometry.

 **Technologies Used**
 Java